RetroDECK/ES-DE/INSTALL-DEV.md

 `%CORE_` - This utilizes the core find rules as defined in `es_find_rules.xml`.
 This is the recommended way to configure the launch command.

+`%RUNINBACKGROUND%` - When this variable is present, ES-DE will continue to run in the background while a game is launched.
+This will also prevent the gamelist video from playing, the screensaver from starting, and the game name and game description from scrolling.
+This functionality is required for some systems such as Valve Steam.
+The variable can be placed anywhere in the launch command.

 `%HIDEWINDOW%` - This variable is only available on Windows and is used primarily for hiding console windows when launching scripts (used for example by Steam games and source ports).
-If not defining this, the console window will be visible when launching the game.
-It needs to be placed first in the command tag.
+If not defining this, the console window will be visible when launching games.
+The variable can be placed anywhere in the launch command.

 Here are some additional real world examples of system entries, the first one for Unix: